A heuristic search algorithm for discovering large Condorcet domains: Conclusion

-Although the database does cut away a large part of the search space at a cheap cost, it has limitations.
-With a reasonable amount of computations, our algorithm could not find a new lower bound for CDs on 12 alternatives, suggesting that the CDs with a larger number of alternatives have more and more non-local implications, the upper bound given by the database will more often differ from the actual size of the local restriction.
+Although the application of the database does cut away a large part of the search tree at a cheap cost, it has certain limitations.
+With a reasonable amount of computations, the algorithm could not find a new lower bound for CDs on 12 alternatives, suggesting that the CDs with a larger number of alternatives have more non-local implications, and the upper bound given by the database will more often differ from the actual size of the local restriction.